When Will My Child Stop Bedwetting?

 Possible underlying causes of bedwetting include, but are not limited to:

-- Emotional Stress: Things like moving to a new home, changing schools or loss of a loved one can trigger bedwetting, but it usually resolves once the stress has passed
+- Emotional stress.
+Things like moving to a new home, changing schools or loss of a loved one can trigger bedwetting, but it usually resolves once the stress has passed.
+In children who have wet the bed since early childhood, psychological problems aren’t usually a factor in whether they stay dry at night.

-- Speak to your child’s pediatrician for bedwetting help, especially if you think an underlying issue is causing nighttime wetting
+Speak to your child’s pediatrician or pediatric urologist for bedwetting help, especially if you think an underlying issue is causing nighttime wetting.

 What can I do about nighttime wetting?

-- Ensure pediatricians are aware of and monitoring nighttime wetting along with your family, especially if it’s consistent
+- Ensure their pediatrist is aware of and monitoring nighttime wetting, especially if it’s consistent.

 The most important thing to remember is that bedwetting is common and nothing to lose sleep over.
 All children are different and on different schedules.
-Your child will stop wetting the bed when their bodies say they’re ready.
+Your child will stop wetting the bed when their body says they’re ready.

 These articles are not a substitute for medical advice, consult your doctor as needed.